jcastle-zz/365DaysOfCode/README.md

 My goal here, while trying not to be a workaholic, is to learn as much as possible by coding every day for a year.
 Some days this involves working on one of the Code.gov [16 code bases](https://github.com/GSA/code-gov) to doing an online class to writing javascript programs.

-The following is a collection of coursework and projects beyond Code.gov that support my maturation of being an engineering professional.
+The following is a collection of coursework and projects beyond Code.gov that support my move to engineering.

 <details>
 <summary>General web development</summary>